Shoulder angel: Modern representations

 In several modern fictional stories, a character can be marked as especially evil or mischievous by receiving similarly bad advice from both shoulder figures, having a second shoulder devil instead of the angel, or being persuaded by the devil to kick the angel out.

-One may view this image in Freudian terms, with the Angel representing the Super-ego (the source of self-censorship), counterbalanced by the Devil representing the Id (the primal, instinctive desires of the individual), which leaves the individual in question as the Ego.

 In modern media

+In the Disney short Donald's Better Self from 1938, Donald Duck is sleeping and when turning in his bed, an angel version of him appears in his former exact position.
+The angel and a devil version of Donald then fight for control over him.

+The 1945 animated short “The Good Egg” by Chuck Jones featuring the character Mr. Hook has a scene with a shoulder angel providing good counsel and a shoulder devil providing bad counsel.

 Angel on My Shoulder is a 1946 American fantasy film about a deal between the Devil and a dead man.

 The Adventures of Tintin comics used this concept in at least two stories.
-In the 1958 comic The Red Sea Sharks, Captain Haddock's good and bad angels try to convince him to drink a bottle of whisky.
-The bad one is able to convince him, but the bottle smashes before he is able to drink it, leaving the good angel victorious.
-In the 1960 comic Tintin in Tibet, Snowy is tempted by his demon to lap up Captain Haddock's whiskey leaking from his rucksack.
+In The Red Sea Sharks (1958), Captain Haddock's bad angel persuades him to drink a bottle of whisky, but the bottle smashes before he is able to drink it, leaving the good angel victorious.
+In Tintin in Tibet (1960), Snowy is tempted by his demon to lap up Captain Haddock's whiskey leaking from his rucksack.
 In an later instance from the same book, his demon tempts him to enjoy a huge bone rather than deliver a vital message.
 His good angel loses the argument, leaving in tears, and he gnaws the bone while the message blows away.
 Realizing his mistake, Snowy makes amends by reaching a local monastery and brings the monks to help.

 In both examples, the angels resemble good or bad versions of their subject, with horns and angel wings.